asjad99/asjad99/README.md

 - [Robo-Soccor](https://github.com/asjad99/robot-soccor)  - Lego based Autonomous Robot Capable of playing soccer using a spray painted Squash ball.

 #### Web/Mobile

 - [twitter-graph]()
-- Elastic Search   - Elastic Search for Profile Search implemented elastic search
 - Chrome Extension - is a social marketing tool.
 It leverages your linkedIn graph to find existing connections/friends in your graph, that can help introduce you to new people.
 - [Python Crawler](https://github.com/asjad99/datascience-GYM/blob/master/Data_engineering/web_crawler.py) - Web Crawlers (Python/JSON) for data collection via scrapping
 -  is an iOS app providing similar functionality as It provides features such as receiving Bitcoins with your unique identify stored on a decentralized blockchain.
 It is powered by the same technology as that of BitCoin technology
 - [IntroMe](https://github.com/asjad99/IntroMe): The apps semi-automates the process of introducing people by quickly send "intro" emails
-- (CoinMarketCap) [] -  The app keeps you up-to date with the latest prices of the most popular crypto currencies exchange rates around the globe.
+- (CoinMarketCap) [https://github.com/asjad99/CoinMarketCap] -  The app keeps you up-to date with the latest prices of the most popular crypto currencies exchange rates around the globe.
 Currencies supported: NameCoin, LiteCoin , BitCoin , NovaCoin, PeerCoin , FeatherCoin, TerraCoin
+- [insta-print](https://github.com/asjad99/InstaPrint): provides a no-hassle way of printing your digital photos(fb,instagram or gallery photos).
+The app collects print orders and allows the users to preview and make adjustments before sending them to the printing studio.
+Efficient algorithms employed in the app ensure that the photo-quality is preserved during the sharing process.
 - Raven RAVEN Messenger is a fast, and fun way to quickly capture and share moments with friends and family.
 Users have the option of a one to one or a group chat.
-- (insta-print)[]: provides a no-hassle way of printing your digital photos(fb,instagram or gallery photos).
-The app collects print orders and allows the users to preview and make adjustments before sending them to the printing studio.
-Efficient algorithms employed in the app ensure that the photo-quality is preserved during the sharing process.

 #### Open Source Learning: